-A simple, programmble AVR-based ASK/FSK transmitter for 315MHz ISM bandsDesigned by Greg's Tinker Town, Ships from Canada
+A simple, programmble AVR-based ASK/FSK transmitter for 315MHz ISM bandsDesigned by Greg's Tinker Town in Canada

 This is a small circuit that will transmit on 315MHz with either Frequency Shift Keying (FSK) or Amplitude Shift Keying (ASK), sometimes called On/Off Keying (OOK).
 It is powered by a single CR2032 coin cell, and depending on how often you need to transmit and your ability to stay in deep sleep, the cell could last months or years.

 I made this to talk to my tire pressure management system for when I am running a pair of wheels without TPMS (winter).
 However, the device can be used to transmit any FSK/ASK at short range.
 There is a button included for convenience that can trigger an interrupt.

 First you will need to check with your local laws regarding RF transmissions.
 While it is in the ISM band, you must still verify the details surrounding your use of this device.

 Second, you will need a very good understanding of what you are trying to transmit and how you will transmit it.
 For either mode you will have to determine what your packet will be and how you will transmit it.
 There are quite a few projects on GitHub that share the information openly.
 One such project is RTL433 which decodes a ton of devices on the ISM bands.
 There are also other projects that look to decode or emulate specific devices which you can find.
 It is very important to understand if you have the ability to transmit the appropriate packet before ordering the product.